h0lylag/workshop-watcher/README.md

 # Workshop Watcher

-A (Vibe-Coded) Steam Workshop monitoring tool that tracks mod updates and sends Discord notifications.
+A (vibe coded) Steam Workshop monitoring tool that tracks mod updates and sends Discord notifications.

 ## How It Works